StreamUnlimited/training-git/README-lab1.txt

   * First merge your own branch from command line
     $ git merge ...
   * Merge the remote branch using the UI and review the incoming patches

+* Inspect the results using git blame
+  $ git blame README-lab1.txt

+* Inspect the history using gitk
+  $ gitk --all